6 Best Substitutes for Graham Crackers

 Gingersnaps can be a delicious and flavorful substitute for graham crackers in certain recipes.
 Here are a few ways you can use crushed gingersnaps as a substitute:

-2. Cheesecake crust: Instead of using graham crackers, you can use crushed gingersnaps as a crust for cheesecakes.
+- Cheesecake crust: Instead of using graham crackers, you can use crushed gingersnaps as a crust for cheesecakes.
 The warm and spicy notes of gingersnaps can complement the creamy and tangy flavor of the cheesecake filling.

-3. Dessert bars: Crushed gingersnaps can be used in the base or crust of dessert bars, adding a flavorful and crunchy element.
+- Dessert bars: You can use crushed gingersnaps as base or crust of dessert bars, adding a flavorful and crunchy element.
 Combine with melted butter and press the mixture into the bottom of the baking dish before adding the rest of the layers or fillings.

-4. Toppings or garnish: Sprinkle crushed gingersnaps over desserts like ice cream, puddings, or yogurt to add a burst of ginger flavor and a pleasant crunch.
+- Toppings or garnish: Sprinkle crushed gingersnaps over desserts like ice cream, puddings, or yogurt to add a burst of ginger flavor and a pleasant crunch.
 The spiciness of gingersnaps can enhance the overall taste and provide an interesting contrast to the creaminess of the dessert.

 When substituting gingersnaps for graham crackers, consider the spiciness and sweetness of the cookies.
 Gingersnaps have a stronger and more pronounced flavor compared to graham crackers, so be mindful of how it may impact the overall taste of your recipe.